-\subsection{Bayesian Inference}
+\subsection{Bayesian inference}

-Bayesian inference integrates prior knowledge with observed data to obtain the posterior distribution of model parameters \cite{vanDeSchoot2021}.
-This probabilistic framework is particularly effective when prior information is available or when data are sparse, noisy, or subject to partial observability, as it provides comprehensive uncertainty quantification through posterior distributions \cite{gelman2020bayesian, grinsztajn2021bayesian}.
+Bayesian inference integrates prior knowledge with observed data to obtain the posterior distribution of the model's parameters \cite{vanDeSchoot2021}.
+This probabilistic framework is particularly effective when prior information is available or when data are sparse, noisy, or subject to partial observability, as it provides comprehensive uncertainty quantification through posterior distributions \cite{grinsztajn2021bayesian}.

-\subsubsection{Bayes' Rule}
+\subsubsection{Bayes' rule}

-According to Bayes' theorem, the posterior distribution of parameters given the data is proportional to the product of the prior distribution and the likelihood:
+According to Bayes' theorem, the posterior distribution of the parameters, given the data, is proportional to the product of the prior distribution and the likelihood:

-where $p(\boldsymbol{\theta})$ is the prior distribution encoding existing knowledge about the parameters before observing data, $p(Y \mid \boldsymbol{\theta})$ is the likelihood function representing the probability of observing the data given parameter values, and $p(\boldsymbol{\theta} \mid Y)$ is the posterior distribution of parameters after incorporating the observed data.
+where $p(\boldsymbol{\theta})$ is the prior distribution encoding existing knowledge about the parameters before observing the data, $p(Y \mid \boldsymbol{\theta})$ is the likelihood function representing the probability of observing the data given the parameter values, and $p(\boldsymbol{\theta} \mid Y)$ is the posterior distribution of parameters after incorporating the observed data.

-\subsubsection{Likelihood Function}
+\subsubsection{Likelihood function}

 We assume that observation errors are independent and identically distributed (i.i.d.) following a normal distribution with constant variance.
-For the Lotka--Volterra model with observed prey and predator populations, the likelihood is:
+For the LV model with observed prey and predator populations, the likelihood is: